lamberta/devkit-doc/native/ios-stages.md

 ### 1. Web Development

 Test your code, art, and sound assets entirely in a web browser simulating a mobile device.
-Quickly iterate using the Game Closure SDK web interface without doing any setup required for building on the mobile device.
+Quickly iterate using the Game Closure DevKit web interface without doing any setup required for building on the mobile device.

 Investigate coding errors, step through running code, pause execution, and inspect code objects using the Chrome built-in Web Inspector as with normal HTML5 game development.
 Improve performance by finding code hot-spots with the CPU Profiler to target optimization.
 Hunt down memory leaks using the Heap Profiler to identify object pile-ups.

 <img src="./assets/web-dev.png"></img>

-For more information see the [basic SDK guides](../guide/quick-start.html).
+For more information see the [basic DevKit guides](../guide/quick-start.html).

 ### 2. Test App Development